-What to Do if You Get Approved for a Personal Loan
+If You’re Approved for a Personal Loan

 Before you sign on the dotted line, it’s smart to take the following steps:

-Read the fine print.
+Read the Fine Print

-People with “average” or “poor” credit might see average annual percentage rates on their personal loans ranging from 18% APR to 32% APR.
+People with “average” to bad credit scores might see APRs on personal loans ranging from nearly 18% to 32%.
 Make sure you are clear on your interest rate and fees, and compare offers from different lenders to make the choice that works for you.

 You’re paying interest on the money you borrow, so it’s generally better to only borrow funds that you actually need.
 Further, it’s probably wise to only take out as much as you can afford to repay on time, because paying on time is an important key to rebuilding your credit.

-What to Do if You Don’t Get Approved for a Personal Loan
+If You’re Not Approved for a Personal Loan

 Appealing to the Lender

-Applying With a Co-signer
+Looking Into Applying With a Co-signer